pippinbarr/cart253-2017/slides/10-Text-plus/10-Text-plus.md

 - Using `createFont()` that way won't work if the person using your program doesn't have the specific font installed
 - So another way is to specifically create a font file in Processing
 - You go to `Tools > Create Font...`
-- You choose your font and settings
+- You choose your font and settings then hit okay
-- You hit okay
 - And you have a `.vlw` file in your `data` directory containing that font
+  - (VLW stands for Visual Language Workshop.
+Developed at the MIT Lab in the mid 90s.It stores each alphanumeric characters as a grid of pixels.)
-- Now you can use `loadFont()` to load that file and use that font...
+- Now you can use `loadFont()` to load that file and use it...

 ---